Underwater scuba diving at Bare Island, Botany Bay, Sydney

 Wobbegong Sharks

 Spotted wobbegong sharks (Orectolobus maculatus) are Bare Island's most photographed residents.
-These carpet sharks rest motionless on reef surfaces, camouflaged almost perfectly against the encrusting sponges and red algae that cover the rocky substrate.
+These carpet sharks rest motionless on reef surfaces, camouflaged almost perfectly against the encrusting sponges and red algae.
 Look for them under ledges and in shallow gutters between 5–12m.
 They are completely docile unless provoked — maintain a respectful distance and never place hands near their head.
+Touching marine life at this site is illegal under the NSW Fisheries Management Act 1994.

 Weedy Sea Dragons